Mohammad99Azim/data-structures-and-algorithms/stack_queue_brackets/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 using Stack Datastructure it will push to the top every open bracket and if it closing  bracket it will pop from it

+time: O(n) because of the loop on the string space O(n) because we adding to the stack

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->